• Skip to primary navigation

 5 from 3 votes

-This cozy dessert is made with cinnamon and vanilla covered pear slices and topped with a hearty oat and pistachio streusel topping.
+This cozy fall dessert is made with cinnamon and vanilla covered pear slices and topped with a hearty oat and pistachio streusel topping.
 It's the essence of fall, and the perfect dessert for Thanksgiving.

 Print Pin Rate